Osman Nuri Pasha: Military career

 On the night of 4 to 5 April 1900, he died in Constantinople.
 He was buried next to the Mosque of Fatih Sultan Mehmet as he had requested.
 His tomb was personally commissioned by Abdülhamit II, who regarded him as one of his greatest generals.
-He is still revered in Turkey today as a sort of tragic hero who displayed gallant perseverance in the face of hopeless odds, and a Turkish flag is often seen draped on his tomb.
+He is still revered in Turkey today as a sort of tragic hero who displayed gallant perseverance in the face of hopeless odds, and his tomb is often draped with a Turkish flag.

 Siege of Pleven

 During the Russian attack on Nikopol, Osman Pasha was in Vidin with his army.
 The Ottoman high command ordered Osman Pasha to reinforce Nikopol with 20,000 soldiers.
 While Osman was on his way to Nikopol, the city fell to the Russians on 16 July 1877.
 The Russians, knowing that Osman Pasha was heading to Nikopol, planned to intercept and attack his forces.
 Osman Pasha's troops were 20 miles away from Nikopol.
 Osman Pasha quickly created a strong network of fortifications, raising earthworks with redoubts, digging trenches and gun emplacements.
 On 19 July, Russian troops reached Pleven and started bombarding the town.
 The next day Russian troops continued the bombardment, eventually forcing some Ottoman units off the outer defences.

 The Ottoman capitulation at Niğbolu (Nicopolis, modern Nikopol) in 1877 was significant, as it was the site of an important Ottoman victory in 1396 which marked the expansion of the Ottoman Empire into the Balkans.